Void-wave/void-wave.github.io/docs/index.md

 Outside of work I've dabbled in **Python**, **C#**, **html and css**, and use of the **Unity** engine for hobby projects.

 Systems I have experience with include:
-- Inverse kinematics systems, including solving algorithm implementation
+- Inverse kinematics systems, including implementation of solving algorithms
 - Physics-driven chain simulations
 - Ragdoll physics, including seamless transitions from physics-driven ragdolls back into authored animation poses
 - Animation blend trees